LandscapeGeoinformatics/lc_metrics_resources/README.md

 ## Attribution for LecoS

-The core module `lcmodel.py` is based on Martin Jung's LecoS - Land cover statistics is plugin for QGIS - which uses a Connected Component to calculates landscape metrics.
+The core module `lcmodel.py` is based on Martin Jung's [LecoS](https://github.com/Martin-Jung/LecoS) - a Land cover statistics plugin for QGIS - which uses a Connected Component to calculates landscape metrics.
 The use can choose to calculate single or several metrics for the raster classes.

 LecoS Reference:
 Martin Jung, LecoS — A python plugin for automated landscape ecology analysis, Ecological Informatics, Volume 31, January 2016, Pages 18-21, ISSN 1574-9541, http://dx.doi.org/10.1016/j.ecoinf.2015.11.006.